chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

     end

 .. warning::
-    If the mesh type is set to ``dealii`` instead of ``gmsh``, making sure the imported mesh is built with simplices doesn't make sense; the deal.II generated mesh will be built properly.
+    If the mesh type is set to ``dealii`` instead of ``gmsh``, the deal.II generated mesh will be properly built with simplices.

 .. warning::
-    It is crucial to consider a current (2022-01-19) limitation : simplex grid refinement isn't implemented in Lethe.
+    [2022-01-19] It is crucial to consider a current limitation : simplex grid refinement isn't implemented in Lethe.

 Setting up the tracer physics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~